binxio/wordpress-markdown-blog-loader/README.md

 - generates an opengraph image including the title, subtitle and author in Binx.io style

 ## caveats
-- changing the slug leaves may orphan blog and images
+- changing the slug may orphan images
 - removing images from the markdown, will leave dangling images in Wordpress

 ## required Wordpress Plugins